mattmarotta/QGIS-Subnet-Areas/README.md

 - Figure out how to incorporate road traffic (other tools out there can do this, such as Alteryx)
 - Improve the documentation with screenshots, more detailed methodology
 - Consider turning this into a plugin
+- Fix projection issue - v.net.alloc output does not output the same as final areas

 ## References